The Last of Us Part 2 becomes the fastest-selling PS4 exclusive

 Sony's financial success with the Last of Us Part 2 is the latest example of how popular video games have become in the midst of the coronavirus pandemic happening in the real world, which has infected nearly 10 million people and killed more than 484,000 patients since it was first detected in December.
 Governments around the globe have ordered millions of people to shelter at home, in hopes of slowing the virus's spread.
 That's helped to contribute to record video game sales as people turn to games like the world building games Animal Crossing: New Horizons and Minecraft, the demon shooter Doom Eternal and the battle royale game Fortnite as both entertainment and a way to digitally connect with friends.

 For Sony, the Last of Us Part 2's first week sales tally beat out other hit games it made in the past seven years, including Marvel's Spider-Man and the adventure game God of War.
-It also follows 2013's The Last of Us, which was the fastest-selling exclusive game for the PlayStation 3.
+It also follows 2013's The Last of Us, which was the fastest-selling exclusive game for the PlayStation 3, selling 3.4 million copies in its first three weeks.

 Sony said its tally for sales of The Last of Us Part 2 takes into account returns or canceled preorders.